-Eleven Venezuela diplomats in U.S. defect since last month -opposition
+Eleven Venezuela diplomats in U.S. defect since last month: opposition

 Guaido invoked the constitution to assume the interim presidency on Jan.
 23.

-Reporting By Matt Spetalnick and Luc Cohen; Writing by Meredith Mazzilli; Editing by Sonya Hepinstall
+Reporting By Matt Spetalnick and Luc Cohen; Writing by Meredith Mazzilli; Editing by Sonya Hepinstall and Cynthia Osterman